 How Covid-19 has changed the prospects of brick-and-mortar stores: Understanding the consumer behavior of store visits

-Even though some industries such as F&B do not have a similar buyer journey as the above, LBA can be differently applied and will come in handy across industries.
+Even though some industries such as F&B do not have a similar buyer journey as the above, LBA is still applicable and can be highly effective.
 LBA allows for targeting of high intent audiences when consumers are out of their homes and especially when they are at certain locations.
-Although visiting stores physically may or may not always lead to a sale purchase at that moment, it is still a vital part of the customer journey that leads to eventual sales conversion.
+Although visiting a store may not always lead to a sale purchase at that moment, it plays a vital part of the customer journey that leads to eventual sales conversion.

 What is location-based advertising (LBA)?

-What exactly is LBA and why is it effective in reaching potential customers?
+What exactly is LBA and why is it effective in reaching prospects?

-LBA lets marketers send across marketing messages to prospects when they are within a certain geographic distance.
+LBA lets marketers send marketing messages to prospects when they are within a certain distance from either certain place of interests or their business premises.
 Businesses can tailor their messages based on the retail location, routes, weather, and of course, behavioral patterns of their local customers.

 Since LBA works based on the knowledge of the customer’s location and their behavior, they are able to tap into their habits and shopping patterns more effectively.
 Creating offers and advertisements that make sense to the local customers and relate with them is very valuable in encouraging them to visit.